simeonpashley/simeonpashley.github.io/_posts/2010-06-09-why-you-should-minimum-viable-product.md

 the easier it is for the player.

-As a minimum consider simple 5 star systems in the game, like iTunes or eBay as they’re easy and trivial for players to give you a rating.
-Maybe even some pre-defined phrases that help them communicate feelings such as “Happy”, “Great”, “Slow”, “Dull”, “Exciting” or “More!”.
+As a minimum consider simple 5 star systems in the game, like iTunes or eBay as they're easy and trivial for players to give you a rating.
+Maybe even some pre-defined phrases that help them communicate feelings such as "Happy", "Great", "Slow", "Dull", "Exciting" or "More!".
 Try and give the player an opportunity for extended feedback via a short text box and maybe hook them up with a backend web-site if possible.